Skip to main content

 After creating a dossier, you can see all of its contents anytime you want to.
 To do that, use the Get dossier endpoint giving it the dossierId.

-Use the Start Capture flow service to create an identity verification process in a web context.
-From the end-user's perspective, this service helps them capture and upload ID images.
+Use the Start Capture flow endpoint to create an identity verification process in a web context.
+The Capture service helps capturing and uploading ID images from the identity verification process.

 Request